The ancestors of the MacMhuirich family were part of an ancient Scottish tribe called the Picts

 years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations

-of the name MacMhuirich include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+of the name MacMhuirich include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the MacMhuirich family (pre 1700)

 at this time was Sir Robert Moray (Murrey, Murray) (1608-1673), a Scottish soldier, statesman, diplomat, judge, spy, freemason and natural philosopher; John Murray, 1st Duke of Atholl, KT

 (1660-1724) was a Scottish nobleman, Knight of the Thistle, politician, and soldier; William Murray, 1st Earl of Dysart...
 Another 79 words (6 lines of text) are included under the topic Early MacMhuirich Notables in all our PDF Extended History products and printed products wherever possible.